 Filmmakers still rely on physical shipping because most cloud services cannot handle large volumes of raw data.
 However, MASV can send any amount of data over the cloud quickly.
 It can even leverage the strong gigabit-level bandwidth connections found in many studios and on set.

-So give MASV a try with our no commitment free trial and get 20 GB to transfer at zero cost.
+So sign up and give MASV a try.
+Get 20 GB to transfer at zero cost.
 You’ll help your team meet your deadlines on your next sustainable movie while doing the planet a solid 👏

 MASV File Transfer

 Get 20 GB to use with the fastest, large file transfer service available, MASV.

 The traditional film and video production industry isn’t very sustainable: A one-hour scripted TV show is responsible for nearly 80 metric tons of carbon emissions,more than 1,500% more than an entire year from a typical gas-powered passenger vehicle in the U.S. But that’s changing as the industry begins to add more sustainable elements to its workflows.

 There are several main ways film production can be more sustainable, including around energy and other resource consumption, transportation, materials selection and use, and compensation (or carbon offsetting using a verified service).
 Virtual production workflows can dramatically reduce carbon emissions by cutting down on or eliminating travel and on-location filming, and reducing the amount of physical props required.

 Some examples of sustainability in film production include the use of renewable energy and sustainably sourced materials; responsible waste management rules like recycling; carpooling/cycling to the set; using video conferencing instead of in-person meetings and sending media files using a tool like MASV instead of shipping a physical hard drive.